dazzag24/tailscale-aws/README.md

 Locate the private IP of the second server either in the EC2 console or by looking at the Outputs tab of the CloudFormation stack adn update the Hostname line in the ts-node-private block of your config file.
 This block has an additional ProxyJump command which allows us to get to the console of an instance with no public IP by jumping through the NAT/Bastion instance.

-SSH into the NAT instance (Using config file example: `ssh ts-node-private`) and run the following commands.
+SSH into the NAT instance (Using config file example: `ssh -F sshconfig ts-node-private`) and run the following commands.

 Commands to run from the second instance console
 * `sudo tailscale-login`